turkja/cm_39/README.md

 In addition to this, I also did some small changes:

-* Changed file chooser dialogs to JUCE from native (for some reason Gnome3 didn't like them)
+* Changed file chooser dialogs to JUCE from native (for some reason Gnome3 didn't like them).
-* Patched brutally, without knowing what I'm doing 'lround' -> 'ljround' in juce/modules/juce_audio_formats/codecs/flac/libFLAC/lpc_flac.c (Hey, works for me!)
+* Patched brutally, without knowing what I'm doing 'lround' -> 'ljround' in juce/modules/juce_audio_formats/codecs/flac/libFLAC/lpc_flac.c (Hey, works for me!).
-* Some tweaks to colors in the JUCE code editor (which I don't use anymore)
+* Some tweaks to colors in the JUCE code editor (which I don't use anymore).
-* Prevent main console GUI popping up on errors
+* Prevent main console GUI popping up on errors.
-* (quit) now works from the Scheme
+* (quit) now works from the Scheme.
+* Tried to make sure all notifications and errors go to stderr, and only clean S-expressions to stdout.
+Make sure to check out "View->Console Beep On Error" from CM GUI console (or Grace.xml) to prevent BEL signal appearing to stdout.

 Here's a little asciinema demo (click to play):